wincus/pelican-blog/content/unattended-upgrades.md

 ```

-The templates are pretty straight forward.
+The templates are pretty straight forward:

 20auto-upgrades:
 ```